Sedation Dentistry In Pittsburgh

-Advances in dental techniques and medications can greatly reduce or even eliminate discomfort during dental treatment, and Dr. Roll, your periodontist, wants you to know about them.
+Advances in dental techniques and medications can greatly reduce or even eliminate discomfort during dental treatment, and Dr. Roll and Dr. Williams, your periodontists, wants you to know about them.
 Here are some of the options available to help alleviate anxiety or pain that may be associated with dental care.

 Analgesics